|A Guide to the Amphibians and Reptiles of California

 • Current Conservation Status information

-For an introduction to the site that does not require knowledge of the names of the animals, look at the Behavior and Life History pages, the Photo Indexes, or the pages for the San Francisco Bay Area and for coastal Southern California.
+For an introduction to the herps of California that does not require knowledge of the names of the animals, look at the Behavior and Life History pages, the Photo Indexes, the Range Maps, or the regional pages for the San Francisco Bay Area and for Southern California.

 This site does not provide information regarding keeping and caring for captive amphibians or reptiles.
-It is not a place where you can get information about buying selling or trading herps.
+It is not a place where you can get information about buying, selling, or trading animals.
 And I do not provide information about where, when, or how you can find and collect herps in the wild.